Choisinyi/Business_KPIs_analysis_Tableau/README.md

 LATINO DANCE	$10000

-We as a team to produce a Business Intelligence Dashboard (Tableau) in which they can visualize their overall activity for the 2018 period, analyze it and be able to take relevant decisions/actions based on it.
+We as a team to produce a Business Intelligence Dashboard (Tableau) in which the managers can visualize their overall activity and performance for the 2018 period.
+After analyzing it, the managers will be able to take relevant decisions/actions based on it.

 ## 4 KPIs:
 1. Sales